magneticio/vamp2setup/README.md

 **Keep in mind that the weights should always add up to 100, otherwise the configuration will not be applied.**

 You can also retrieve the virtual service using `kubectl` by running the following command:

 ````
 kubectl get virtualservice vamp-tutorial-virtual-service -n vamp-tutorial
 ````

+You might have noticed that in the configuration, besides the Gateway you created, there's also another one, named mesh.
+Adding this Gateway enables the Virtual Service to be exposed internally.

 ### Adding Routing Conditions

 Let's try now adding more complex conditions to regulate the traffic on the Service.
 Inorder to do that you will  have to edit the Virtual Service configuration you just created.
-Select Virtual Service - Virtual Service List and click on edit.
+Select List Virtual Service and click on edit.
 Now specify the following condition:

 ````